hecatechin1/mx6doc/07-bookmark.md

 #### Bookmark folder

-You could organize your bookmarks by creating folders in the Maxthon6 browser.
+You could organize your bookmarks by creating folders in the Maxthon browser.

 ![](images/07-19.gif "=85%, 85%")